-Pending Acquisition
+Pending Jim Koons Acquisition

-On September 7, 2023, the Company, through one of its subsidiaries, entered into a Purchase and Sale Agreement (the "Transaction Agreement") with various entities that comprise the Jim Koons automotive dealerships group (the "Jim Koons Dealerships").
-Pursuant to the Transaction Agreement, the Company is expected to acquire substantially all of the assets, including all real property of the Jim Koons Dealerships for an aggregate purchase price of approximately \$1.20 billion, which includes approximately \$417.0 million for real estate and leasehold improvements.
+On September 7, 2023 December 11, 2023, the Company through one completed the acquisition of its subsidiaries, entered into substantially all of the assets, including all real property and businesses of the Jim Koons Dealerships ("Koons") pursuant to a Purchase and Sale Agreement (the "Transaction Agreement") with various entities that comprise the Jim Koons automotive dealerships group (the "Jim Koons Dealerships" "Koons acquisition").
+Pursuant to the Transaction Agreement, the Company is expected to acquire substantially all of the assets, including all real property of the Jim Koons Dealerships for an aggregate purchase price of approximately \$1.20 billion \$1.50 billion, which includes approximately \$417.0 million \$256.1 million of new vehicle floor plan financing and \$100.9 million of assets held for real estate sale related to Koons Lexus of Wilmington.
+The acquisition was funded with borrowings under Asbury's existing credit facility and leasehold improvements.
 In addition, we expect to acquire new and used vehicles, service loaner vehicles, fixed assets, parts and supplies for a purchase price to be determined at the closing of the transaction.
-Jim Koons Dealerships operates 20 new vehicle dealerships and six collision centers.
+Jim cash on hand.
+The Koons Dealerships operates acquisition comprised 20 new vehicle dealerships and six collision centers.
 The acquisition of these entities is anticipated to close in the fourth quarter of 2023 and is subject to various customary closing conditions, including approval from the applicable automotive manufacturers.